loopnlearn/loopbuildscripts/README.md

 Then for all commands found earlier in this README, replace the word main with $SCRIPT_BRANCH.

 When testing locally, there are other test variables you can configure.
 Be sure to read these two files:
-* custom_config.sh
+* `custom_config.sh`
-* clear_custom_config.sh
+* `clear_custom_config.sh`

 ### Inlining Scripts

 This project uses a script inlining system to generate executable scripts from source files.
 The source files for each script are located in the src directory, and the generated scripts are output to the root directory.
 All inline scripts are in the inline_functions folder.

-To modify a script, simply edit the corresponding source file in the src directory, and then run the build script (./build.sh) to regenerate all the scripts.
+To modify a script, simply edit the corresponding source file in the src directory, and then run the build script (`./build.sh`) to regenerate all the scripts.
 The build script will inline any required files and generate the final executable scripts.
-By adding an argument after build.sh, you can limit the rebuild to the indicated script.
+By adding an argument after `./build.sh`, you can limit the rebuild to the indicated script.

-To test a script during development, this command is helpful (example shown is for CustomatizationScript.sh, but works for any script.)
+To test a script during development, this command is helpful (example shown is for CustomatizationScript, but works for any script.)

-1. Modify src/CustomizationScript.sh
+1. Modify `src/CustomizationScript.sh`
 1. Execute this command to rebuild and execute:
-  * ./build.sh CustomizationScript.sh && ./CustomizationScript.sh
+  * `./build.sh CustomizationScript.sh && ./CustomizationScript.sh`

 Note that the build system uses special comments to indicate which files should be inlined.
 Any line in a script that starts with #!inline will be replaced with the contents of the specified file.
 The build system will inline files up to a maximum depth of 10, to prevent infinite recursion.

-To learn more about the inlining process and how it works, please see the comments in the build.sh script.
+To learn more about the inlining process and how it works, please see the comments in the `build.sh` script.

 ### Environment Variable